Join Public Art Committee

-Join the Public Art Committee (PAC)!
-There is one alternate position available.
-This application closes May 20, 2021.
+Join the Public Art Committee!
+There is one alternate member position available.
+Rolling application deadline until all positions are filled.

-- Interviews held on the second Wednesday of each month at 7pm at the Collective.
+- Interviews held on the second Wednesday of each month at 7pm at the Collective Community Arts Center.

 - Read through the detailed position information on this page before submitting an application.

-- Return it by the deadline to Susan Booker at The Collective Community Arts Center, 201 N. Public Road.
+- Or download the printable application (PDF), return it by the deadline to Stacey Bernstein at The Collective Community Arts Center, 201 N. Public Road.

-The Public Art Committee (PAC), a subcommittee of the Cultural Arts Commission (LCAC), is a volunteer, community based advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
-The PAC works closely with the Arts and Cultural Resources Department to plan and implement public art programing for the Community.
+The Public Art Committee (PAC) is a volunteer, community based advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
+The PAC works closely with the Arts and Cultural Resources Department to plan and implement public art programing for Lafayette.

 - Meetings are held on the second Wednesday of the month at 7pm at The Collective Community Arts Center, 201 N. Public Road.